Purchases made through links may earn us a small commission, at no extra cost to you.

 Enjoy the Views

+Another romantic thing to do in Paris is admire the views together.
 Paris has so many places where you can get up high and enjoy a unique vantage point of the city.
-There’s the steps in front of Sacré-Coeur Basilica, which crowns Paris’ highest hill.
+The steps in front of Sacré-Coeur Basilica, which crowns Paris’ highest hill, is a nice option.
 Great views can also be had from the top of the Arc de Triomphe and Notre-Dame Cathedral.

 Paris isn’t nicknamed the “City of Light” for nothing- all of the important buildings and monuments are beautifully illuminated at night creating an alluring cityscape.
 Admiring the lit up buildings was one of my favourite romantic things to do in Paris.